ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 A BPI Subject MUST be able to send and receive BPI messages from other BPI subjects using the BPI Communication capability as defined in section [5.3 BPI Service Orchestration](#53-bpi-service-orchestration).

 #### **[R76]**
-A BPI Subject MUST be able to create, read and BPI messages from other BPI subjects to said BPI Subject using the BPI Communication capability as defined in section [5.3 BPI Service Orchestration](#53-bpi-service-orchestration).
+A BPI Subject MUST be able to create, read, and delete BPI messages from other BPI subjects to said BPI Subject using the BPI Communication capability as defined in section [5.3 BPI Service Orchestration](#53-bpi-service-orchestration).

 *Note that when a BPI Subject executes these capabilities they are understood to be enabled by services under the direct custody of the BPI Subject.
 However, the BPI Subject may delegate these capabilities to the BPI in which the BPI subject operates.*
 #### **[R77]**